potsky/laravel-localization-helpers/README.md

 ## Installation

-1 - Add the following line in the `require` array of the `composer.json` file :
+1 - Add the following line in the `require-dev` array of the `composer.json` file :
 `"potsky/laravel-localization-helpers" : "~1.1"`

 2 - Update your installation : `composer update`